Mesh7Sec/Products/aws-marketplace/README.md

 ## Topology

-**Mesh7 Cloud Application Security Observability (CASO) for AWS**
+**Mesh7 Cloud-Native Application Behavior Security for AWS**

 ![Topology](documentation/images/topology.png)

-Mesh7 CASO provides real-time Layer7 observability to AWS.
+Mesh7 provides real-time Layer7 observability to AWS.
 Mesh7 provides brings contextualized security observability for applications running on AWS.

 Mesh7 is installed seamlessly using AWS CloudFormation template.
 The template installs Mesh7 Contoller in a independent VPC, so that it is isolated from the application workloads both in terms of networking and resources.
 This provides a clear and non-instrusive plug-and-play scheme.